P-Felzer/EAGLE/ULPs/wedge shaped coils/README.md

-confirm the pop-up with the number of windigs.
+Confirm the pop-up with the number of windigs.

 ![](images/WindingsConfirmation.png)